historic-trails/website/sites/fort-larned-national-historic-site.md

 %}
 With the continued fighting on the plains, the US government decided that it would be in their best interest to resolve the situation diplomatically.
 In July, 1867, it was decided that a peace comission should be created, and over the next two years, this comission would travel around the frontier, holding meetings and signing treaties.[^Oman37]

 In the fall, tribal leaders from the Great Plains tribes - Kiowa, Comanche, Apache, Cheyenne, and Arapaho - all agreed to meet at Medicine Lodge Creek, in southern Kansas.
 Preliminary talks began at Fort Larned, and after they had gathered, the peace commission left for Medicine Lodge Creek on October 13.[^Chalfant472] The proceedings went relatively well, with every tribe present signing a new treaty.
-However, according to several reporters, it appeared that the native leaders were misled into thinking that these treaties simply meant that they would uphold peace, and not disrupt the building of new roads and railroads, while still keeping their homelands.[^Chalfant500] In truth, the treaties were a continuation of a process that has been repeated throughout the US since the signing of the [Indian Removal Act](https://en.wikipedia.org/wiki/Indian_Removal_Act), and all of those tribes signed away their land in exchange for gifts and new reservations in "Indian Territory".[^Pusey]
+However, according to several reporters, it appeared that the native leaders were misled into thinking that these treaties simply meant that they would uphold peace, and not disrupt the building of new roads and railroads, while still keeping their homelands.[^Chalfant500] In truth, the treaties were a continuation of a process that has been repeated throughout the US since the signing of the [Indian Removal Act](https://en.wikipedia.org/wiki/Indian_Removal_Act), and all of those tribes signed away their land in exchange for gifts and new reservations in "Indian Territory".[^Pusey] These treaties would mark the "beginning of the end" for the autonomy of these tribes as free and independant nations.[^Oman41]

 Both the tribal leaders and the peace commission left Medicine Lodge Creek thinking they had secured a lasting peace.